Terradue/itag/README.md

 Create the database cluster.
 If the file system of the default location (_/var/lib/pgsql/data_) does not have sufficient space, specify a different location using the _-D_ option (in that case the directory must exist and be empty and owned by the _postgres_ user).
 ```
 /usr/pgsql-9.6/bin/postgresql96-setup initd

 ```
-Edit the _pg_hba.conf_ file in the (default location is _/var/lib/pgsql/9.6/data/pg_hba.conf_) inserting these two authentication rules before any other authentication line (temporary setting only):
+Edit the _pg_hba.conf_ file in the (default location is _/var/lib/pgsql/9.6/data/pg_hba.conf_) inserting these three authentication rules before any other authentication line (the first two are temporary settings only):
 ```
 local   all             postgres                                trust
 host    all             postgres        localhost               trust
+local   itag            itag                                    md5
 ```

 Start the PostgreSQL server:

 ```
 systemctl start postgresql-9.6
 ```

 # Data ingestion